Book Appointment or Video Consultation online with top eye doctors

 Uveitis is usually classified by where it occurs in the eye.
-Uveitis is usually classified by where it occurs in the eye.

-Anterior uveitis occurs in the front of the eye.
+It occurs in the front of the eye.
 It is the most common form of uveitis, frequently occurring in young and middle-aged people.
 Many cases occur in healthy people and may only affect one eye but some are associated with rheumatologic, skin, gastrointestinal, lung, and infectious diseases.

-Panuveitis is a term used when all three major parts of the eye are affected by inflammation.
+It’s a term used when all three major parts of the eye are affected by inflammation.
 Behcet’s disease is one of the most well-known forms of panuveitis and it greatly damages the retina.
 Intermediate, posterior, and panuveitis are the most severe and highly recurrent forms of uveitis.
 They often cause blindness if left untreated.Intermediate, posterior, and panuveitis are the most severe and highly recurrent forms of uveitis.
 They often cause blindness if left untreated.

 Symptoms may occur suddenly and get worse quickly, though in some cases, they develop gradually.
 They may affect one or both eyes.
 Occasionally, there are no symptoms, and signs of uveitis are observed on a routine eye exam.

 Some of the signs and symptoms of uveitis may include:

 The cause for uveitis is frequently unknown.
 It can be some of the time related to another ailment or disease from an infection or microscopic organisms.
 An immune system illness happens when your immune system attacks a part of your body.